m4rcocosta/WSL-Ubuntu/README.md

 <yourusername> ALL=(ALL) NOPASSWD: /usr/bin/dockerd
 ```
 Note: replace <yourusername> with your username.
-- Update your profile to automatically run docker daemon (in .zshrc):
+- Update your profile to automatically run docker daemon (in .zshrc or .bashrc, based on your shell):
 ```
 # Start Docker daemon automatically when logging in if not running.
 RUNNING=`ps aux | grep dockerd | grep -v grep`